Quantum Approximate Optimization Algorithm for Test Case Optimization: Background

 \subsection{Quantum Computing}

 Quantum Computing (QC) utilizes quantum bits (\textit{qubits}) for performing computations.
-Qubits are different from classical bits since a classical bit can be in a state of either 0 or 1 at a time, while each qubit can exist in a superposition of both states until measured and collapses to a definite state (i.e., a classical one).
+Qubits are different from classical bits since a classical bit can be in a state of either 0 or 1 at a time, while each qubit can exist in a superposition of both states until measurement, which then collapses the qubit to a definite state of either 0 or 1, resulting in a classical bit.
 A one-qubit quantum state can be represented in the Dirac notion as: $\ket{\psi} = \alpha_0\ket{0}+\alpha_1\ket{1}$, where $\alpha_0$ and $\alpha_1$ represents the \textit{amplitude} of the quantum state and is a complex number. $|\alpha_0|^2$ and $|\alpha_1|^2$ determine the probabilities of being in states $\ket{0}$ and $\ket{1}$ respectively when measured.
 The sum of $|\alpha_0|^2$ and $|\alpha_1|^2$ shall be equal to 1.
 Analogously to classical logic gates used in classical computers, we use quantum gates operated on qubits to process quantum information.
 These quantum gates are represented by unitary matrices, also called unitary operators.
 We provide quantum gate descriptions in Table~\ref{table:gatetype} that are relevant to building QAOA quantum circuits.